The smallest singular value of a shifted $d$-regular random square matrix: Introduction

 \section{Introduction}

-The present paper concentrates on the studies of a sub-area of the random matrix theory nowadays often called {\it non-limiting} or {\it non-asymptotic} (see e.g. \cite{LedT, RV-ICM}).
-The development of this direction of research was stimulated by some problems in statistics, compressed sensing and computer science in general, and in asymptotic geometric analysis.
-The object of the study is a large random matrix of a fixed size, and the typical goal is to obtain quantitative probabilistic estimates of its eigenvalues or singular values in terms of dimensions of the matrix.
-In this paper we avoid a detailed discussion of corresponding {\it limiting} results, and refer, in particular, to books \cite{BS2010,EY} and references therein for more information (see also \cite{DavS} for interplay between limiting and non-limiting results and for applications).
+The present paper belongs to a sub-area of the random matrix theory often called {\it non-limiting} or {\it non-asymptotic} (see e.g. \cite{LedT, RV-ICM}).
+Development of this direction of research was motivated by some problems in statistics, compressed sensing and computer science in general, as well as in asymptotic geometric analysis.
+The object of the study is a large random matrix of a fixed size, and a typical goal is to obtain quantitative probabilistic estimates for its eigenvalues or singular values in terms of dimension of the matrix.
+In this paper we avoid a discussion of corresponding {\it limiting} results, and refer, in particular, to books \cite{BS2010,EY} and references therein for more information (see also \cite{DavS} for interplay between limiting and non-limiting results and for applications).

-The study of the non-limiting behaviour of the smallest and the largest singular values are quite important in random matrix theory.
-Recall that for an $n\times m$ ($m\geq n$) matrix $A$, the largest and the smallest singular values can be defined as
+The study of the non-limiting behaviour of the smallest and the largest singular values is a very important research direction.
+Recall that for an $m\times n$ ($m\geq n$) matrix $A$, the largest and the smallest singular values can be defined as

 where $\|A\|$ denotes the operator norm of $A$ acting from $\ell_2^n$ to $\ell_2^m$ (also called the spectral norm).
 In case when $m=n$ and the matrix $A$ is invertible, we have $s_n(A)=1/\|A^{-1}\|$.
-The knowledge of the magnitude of the extreme singular values gained significance in connection with asymptotic geometric analysis, the problem of approximation of covariance matrices and signal reconstruction.
-Moreover, for square matrices, it is also important as a crucial step in computing the limit of empirical spectral distributions as well as the condition number of a matrix.
-We provide a brief overview of each of the directions.
+The knowledge of the magnitude of the extreme singular values gained significance in connection with asymptotic geometric analysis, numerical analysis (in particular, smoothed analysis of the condition number), the problem of approximating covariance matrices of multidimensional distributions, the study of delocalization properties of eigenvectors.
+Moreover, for square non-Hermitian matrices, estimating the extreme singular values forms a crucial step in computing the limit of the empirical spectral distribution.
+We provide a brief overview of those directions.